uc-vision/synthetic-trees/README.md

 ## Description
 This repository contains a library to open, visualize, process and evaluate tree point cloud skeletonization on our dataset.
 We provide a multi-species synthetic dataset with ground truth skeletons.
-To understand how the data was created, aswell as the evaluation metrics used - please refer to our paper:
+To understand how the data was created, aswell as the evaluation metrics used - please refer to our <a href="">paper</a>:

 ```
 @inproceedings{TODO,